icewheel-oss/icewheel-energy/README.md

 We encourage you to try it out, and when you're ready for a stable, private instance, you can follow the instructions below to self-host.

+**P.S.** If the site doesn't open, it means we're working on it!
+We're constantly testing new features and improvements, so check back soon.

 ---

 IceWheel Energy is a self-hosted application that gives you full control over your Tesla Powerwall charging schedule.
 By